-That the principle of full-cost recovery isbe applied to adjusted DSC and ISC, and thatemploying the attribution high-level cost categories of transfer and implementation costs be equitable and simplified to focus on these, adjusted direct support costs, and indirect support costs.
+That the principle of full-cost recovery is applied to adjusted DSC and ISC, and that the attribution of costs be equitable and simplified to focus on these costs.

 For the simplification of full-cost recovery norms approved by the Executive Board in the General Rules, with more detailed guidance on their application issued by the Executive Director in internal instruments.